lukiwieser/aave-liquidation-risk/README.md

 - Decentralized finance is a complex field (involving intertwined smart contracts and lots of financial maths)
 - There is much to learn with Data Science (how to approach the problem, best practices for data exploration/understanding, how to structure the code, validity of results, etc.)
-- *Note:* In hindsight, this might seem obvious, and jupyter notebooks would have been good, but keep in mind that this was our first data science project.
+- *Note:* In hindsight, this might seem obvious, and using jupyter notebooks would have been a good idea, but keep in mind that this was our first data science project.

 ## Credits